phptuts/Svelte-PrismJS/README.md

 ## Features

-- Supports Prism JS plugins and data attributes being passed to the pre element.
+- Supports PrismJS plugins and data attributes being passed to the pre element.
-- Allows for client side loading in sapper and routify.
+- Allows for client side loading in Sapper and Routify.
-- Supports code being changed dynamically in the prism html element.
+- Supports code being changed dynamically in the Prism html element.
 - Examples and setup instructions.

 ## Svelte Setup Instructions